-- a) All work performed on Statutory Holidays shall be paid for at double time of the base rate for the work performed by the shift employee. - For each Statutory Holiday worked, a shift employee will cancel one rest day in lieu of receiving one day off with pay for the statutory holiday. - j) Provided sufficient advance notice is given and with the approval of the immediate supervisor, employees may exchange shifts if there is no increased cost to the City and there is sufficient time off for rest periods as defined in the Motor Vehicle Act and Regulations.

-10.2.3 Shift Work Departments/Posted Schedules
+- a) All work performed on Statutory Holidays shall be paid for at double time of the base rate for the work performed by the shift employee. - b) For each Statutory Holiday worked, a shift employee will cancel one rest day in lieu of receiving one (1) day off with pay for the statutory holiday. - c) Provided sufficient advance notice is given and with the approval of the immediate supervisor, employees may exchange shifts if there is no increased cost to the City and there is sufficient time off for rest periods as defined in the Motor Vehicle Act and Regulations. - 6.9 Shift Work Departments/Posted Schedules

-Shift work for all Public Works employees, except Mechanical Shop employees, shall be as per posted monthly schedule(s).
+Shift work for all Public Works employees, shall be as per posted monthly schedule(s).